Flammans/artanova/README.md

 ## How to run

-You can view the live version of the project at **[Artanova](https://artanova.onrender.com/)**.

 For local development:

-1. Run the backend API server by following the instructions in the [Exhibition Curator Project API](https://github.com/Flammans/artanova-api) repository.
+1. Run the backend API server by following the instructions in [the backend repository](https://github.com/Flammans/artanova-api).

 2. Install requirements:
     - Node.js v21